andrewt3000/MachineLearning/neuralNets.md

 There are newer, experimental variants of the relu: Leaky ReLu (solves the dead relu issue) Elu (exponential relu), and MaxOut.

 #### Softmax
-The [softmax function](https://en.wikipedia.org/wiki/Softmax_function) is often used as the model's final output activation function.
-Softmax is used for modeling probability distributions for multiclass classification where outputs are mutually exclusive (MNIST is an example).
+The [softmax function](https://en.wikipedia.org/wiki/Softmax_function) is often used as the model's final output activation function for classification.
+Softmax is used for modeling probability distributions for classification where outputs are mutually exclusive (MNIST is an example).
 Softmax is a "soften" maximum function.
 It's properties are:
 Output values are in range [0, 1].
 The sum of outputs is 1.

+The softmax function is e <sup>y^</sup> / sum of all e <sup>y^</sup>

 See additonal activations in [Keras activations](https://keras.io/activations/)